 Wild Columbine Indian Paintbrush Calopogon Orchid - Credit S. Langley

-The Bruce Trail Conservancy is looking for citizen scientists to help us better understand the diversity, distribution and population sizes of at-risk bird species on the Niagara Escarpment.
+The Bruce Trail Conservancy is looking for citizen scientists to help us better understand the diversity and distribution of flora along the Bruce Trail.

 Citizen science is a powerful way to collect much needed data while participating in an activity you already love, hiking!

 The Bruce Trail Conservancy would like to catalogue the flora along the Trail, looking for patterns, species movement, invasive species, rare species and native species.
 For more information, go to the position description.

 2. Download the app from inaturalist.org and register

 3. Get added to the Bruce Trail Conservancy project

 4. Start hiking and taking pictures of flora along the way

 5. Upload your data to inaturalist.org